azdavis/millet/docs/errors.md

 To fix, use different names, or remove the `and`.
 See also 5002.

+## 1996

+Millet couldn't initialize the workspace root.

+When the Millet language server starts up, if the client (i.e. the editor, e.g. VS Code) sends the server an initialization message containing a file URL of the currently open folder (if there is one).
+This is the workspace root URL.

+Millet will attempt to parse this URL into a real directory and process the SML files inside it.
+If that fails, Millet may emit this error.

+To fix, inspect the error message/workspace root URL for more details.

 ## 1997

 When run as a CLI, there was an invalid or missing argument or option.